 - Find creatives with impressions in your app by using one or more combinations of filters, sorts, and search tools.

-- Review and take action on unwanted ads at both the project level and the organization level of the Monetize dashboard.
+- Review and take action on unwanted ads at both the project level and the organization level of the Unity Ads Monetization dashboard.

 - Limit impact on revenue by using creative-level ad filtering instead of over-blocking with advertisers, demand sources, or categories.